 Cherry hemangiomas are the most common cutaneous vascular proliferations.
-They are often widespread and appear as tiny cherry red papules or macules.
+They are often widespread and appear as tiny cherry-red papules or macules.
+Longstanding lesions enlarge slowly over time and take on the appearance of a dome topped with cherry-red to deep-purple papules.

 Involvement of cherry hemangiomas is limited to the skin.
 These benign lesions are formed by a proliferation of dilated venules.